-The metabolic rate usually decreases to compensate for decreased caloric intake.
+The first statement is true; the second is false.
+The human body adapts to tolerate a modest range of nutrient intake.
+However, the metabolic rate usually decreases to compensate for decreased caloric intake.
 This is an adaptive mechanism that "saves" energy for future needs in situations of decreased nutritional intake.